Last Updated 4-23-08

 Three Things to Get Started

-Read Syllabus for CHM-107 Lecture
+Syllabus for CHM-107 as web page

 CHEMISTRY & SOCIETY: MAGICIAN & AUDIENCE